-South Africa remains committed to diplomacy and the peaceful resolution of conflicts, as a matter of principle, and considers the JCPOA as a significant achievement in this regard.
-It remains South Africa's belief that the plan of action provides the necessary framework and confidence-building measures for Iran to re-enter the global economy whilst pursuing nuclear activities for peaceful purposes - a fundamental principle of the Nuclear Non-Proliferation Treaty.

-The JCPOA was unanimously endorsed by the UNSC Resolution 2231, which provides a binding legal framework to the agreement.
+South Africa remains committed to diplomacy and the peaceful resolution of conflict, as a matter of principle, and considers the JCPOA an important achievement in this regard.
+The JCPOA was unanimously endorsed by UNSC Resolution 2231, which provides a binding legal framework to the agreement.